kapiado/kapiado.github.io/content/authors/admin/_index.md

 Hello 👋 I'm Katrina!

 I am a current Blended Master's student at California Polytechnic State University, San Luis Obispo with an expected graduation in June 2024.
 With a blend of industrial engineering expertise and advanced data analytics skills, I am passionate about leveraging technology and data-driven insights to optimize processes and drive business growth.
+My research interests include exploring innovative applications of data analytics and machine learning in industrial engineering, with a focus on optimizing operational processes, enhancing decision-making capabilities, and addressing real-world challenges in areas such as immigration analytics and sustainable engineering practices.
 {style="text-align: justify;"}